lief-project/LIEF/doc/sphinx/tutorials/09_frida_lief.rst

 myscript.js

-Lastly, we can run the telegram application and observe the Android logs:
+Lastly, we can run the Telegram application and observe the Android logs:

 .. figure:: ../_static/tutorial/09/telegram.png
   :scale: 25%